-Liquidity Policy 8
+Liquidity Policy 9

-- Sufficient short-term liquidity should be maintained to be able to fund grants and operating costs for 12 months, and currency hedge losses and uncalled commitments without the need to incur unacceptable losses through selling assets.
-There must be sufficient flexibility in liquidity to allow for changes in the Foundation's requirements and to take advantage of opportunities in the investment environment. - Liquid assets are defined as those assets that can be readily converted into cash within 30 business days and where conversion within that period is not expected to have a significant adverse effect on their realisable value. - The minimum level of liquid assets in the Foundation should be set at 50% of total investment funds, which should be implemented through the Target Policy Portfolio Asset Allocation. - If this minimum level of liquid assets is not achieved due to significant falls in liquid assets, thus decreasing the proportion of liquid assets of total investment funds, then the Foundation should work with its investment advisor to determine a plan to bring the liquid assets back to the minimum level within 12 months.
+- Sufficient short-term liquidity should be maintained to fund grants and operating costs for 12 months, currency hedge losses and uncalled commitments without the need to incur unacceptable losses through selling assets.
+There must be sufficient flexibility in liquidity to allow for changes in the Foundation's requirements and to take advantage of opportunities in the investment environment. - Liquid assets are defined as those assets that can be readily converted into cash within 30 business days and where conversion within that period is not expected to have a significant adverse effect on their realisable value. - The minimum level of liquid assets in the portfolio should be 50% of total 9.3 investment funds, allocated through the Target Policy Portfolio Asset Allocation. - If this minimum level of liquid assets is not achieved due to significant falls in liquid assets, thus decreasing the proportion of liquid assets of total investment funds, then the Foundation should work with its Asset consultant to determine a plan to bring the liquid assets back to the minimum level within 12 months.